srinath-96/LLM-finetuning-/README.md

-Notebooks used for an emotion multilabel classification task.
+Notebooks used for an emotion multilabel classification task by fine tuning LLMs.
 Used a variety of different models ranging from sizes between 5 million all the way to 13B.
+There are  additional few tasks such as instruction tuning and zero shot classification performed as well.